 Trump offers to mediate in South China Sea dispute

-U.S. President Donald Trump said on Sunday that he was prepared to mediate between claimants to the South China Sea, which include Vietnam and China.

-HANOI: U.S. President Donald Trump said on Sunday that he was prepared to mediate between claimants to the South China Sea, which include Vietnam and China.
+HANOI: US President Donald Trump said on Sunday (Nov 12) that he was prepared to mediate between claimants to the South China Sea, which include Vietnam and China.

 "If I can help mediate or arbitrate, please let me know," Trump said in comments at the start of a meeting in Hanoi with Vietnam's president, Tran Dai Quang.